 All parents must share the school’s commitment to the educational success of their children.
 The Boone County Schools, in collaboration with parents, is committed to establishing and developing practices and opportunities that enhance meaningful parent engagement in their children’s education (for example, PTA; School-Based Decision Making; preschool, elementary, middle and high school transition, literacy or mathematics programs; Family and Youth Services Centers; Title I parent advisory groups; Parent Leadership Academies; Lunch and Learn, etc.), and reflect the specific needs of students and families.

-Expectations for Parent Involvement
+Expectations for Parent and Family Engagement

-Contingent on confirmation of resources and other necessary information being provided by state and federal authorities, it is the intent of the Board that parents of participating students shall be provided with flexible opportunities for organized, on-going, and timely participation in the planning, review, and improvement of the Title I program, including opportunities to suggest modifications, based on changing needs of parents and the schools.
+Contingent on confirmation of resources and other necessary information being provided by state and federal authorities, it is the intent of the Board that parents and family of participating students shall be provided with flexible opportunities for organized, on-going, and timely participation in the planning, review, and improvement of the Title I program, including opportunities to suggest modifications, based on changing needs of parents, family, and the schools.

-All comments indicating parents' dissatisfaction with the Title I plan shall be collected and submitted along with the plan to the Department of Education.
+All comments indicating parent and family dissatisfaction with the Title I plan shall be collected and submitted along with the plan to the Department of Education.

 School Title I programs shall be designed to assist students to acquire the capacities and achieve the goals established by law, as well as the goals and standards established by the Board.
-These goals and standards shall be shared with parents in a manner that will give them: (1) timely information about programs; (2) access to the state’s content standard and the schools’ achievement expectations; (3) a description and explanation of the school's curriculum; (4) the requirements of Title I; (5) explanation of the forms of academic assessment used to measure student progress and the proficiency levels students are expected to meet; (6) the achievement level of their child on each of the state academic assessments; (7) how to monitor their child’s progress; and (8) opportunities to formulate suggestions and to participate in decisions relating to the education of their children.
+These goals and standards shall be shared with parents and family in a manner that will give them: (1) timely information about programs; (2) access to the state’s content standard and the schools’ achievement expectations; (3) a description and explanation of the school's curriculum; (4) the requirements of Title I; (5) explanation of the forms of academic assessment used to measure student progress and the achievement levels in the challenging state academic standards; (6) the achievement level of their child on the challenging state academic standards assessments; (7) how to monitor their child’s progress; and (8) opportunities to formulate suggestions and to participate in decisions relating to the education of their children.

-To this end, the Board will support the development and implementation of parent-involvement opportunities.
+To this end, the Board will support the development and implementation of parent-and family engagement opportunities.
 The parent-engagement programs will be comprehensive and coordinated in nature and will include, but not be limited to, the following:

 CURRICULUM AND INSTRUCTION Z08.13451